MI-AFP/tutorials/tutorials/03_branching.md

 ## If and case

-As in other languages, in Haskell you can use `if-then-else` and `case-of` (similar to `switch-case`) expression for branching the computation.
+As in other languages, in Haskell, you can use `if-then-else` and `case-of` (similar to `switch-case`) expression for branching the computation.
 But here it is slightly different.
 Although you've already seen and used `if-then-else` expression during this course, we will look at it in higher detail now.

 ### Own ifThenElse

-First, let's try to implement own function realises the `if-then-else` branching.
+First, let's try to implement own function realizes the `if-then-else` branching.
 What would be the type of such function?
-We need the condition which is obviously of type `Bool` and then there are two expressions, one is evaluated if condition is `True` and the other if it is `False`.
+We need the condition which is obviously of type `Bool` and then there are two expressions, one is evaluated if the condition is `True` and the other if it is `False`.
 We can allow any type of such expression by type variable `a` and it will be the return type as well.

 ```haskell
 ifThenElse :: Bool -> a -> a -> a
 ifThenElse condition onTrue onFalse = ...
 ```

 But how to implement it without actually using `if-then-else` keywords?
-Just by definition and expected behavior - when `condition` is `True`, then result is `onTrue` and if it is `False` then `onFalse`.
+Just by definition and expected behavior - when `condition` is `True`, then the result is `onTrue` and if it is `False` then `onFalse`.

 ```haskell
 ifThenElse :: Bool -> a -> a -> a